 SBA Small Business Lenders of the Year

 SBA Lenders achieve outstanding results year after year.
-These two SBA lenders are recognized by the San Diego district office for producing the most 504 and 7a loans last year.
+These two SBA lenders are recognized for producing the most 7a and 504 loans last year.
 These lenders were most effective in lending to small businesses, not only locally, but nationwide.
 They also excelled in loans to women and minority businesses.
 They are role models among SBA lenders.
-SBA's loan programs help businesses that cannot obtain needed financing through conventional means.
+SBA’s loan programs help businesses that cannot obtain needed financing through conventional means.

 President & CEO